ayoub-fork/g4f-check/README.md

 ## Disclaimer

-If any of the G4F providers would like removal, please open an Issue.
+If any of the G4F providers would like exclusion from the speed check, please open an Issue.
 Not liable for usage.
+Use at your own risk.
 Educational use only

 **NOT AFFILIATED WITH GPT4FREE OR GPT4FREE AUTHORS**